What is a Certified Divorce Financial Analyst (CDFA®)?

 How do I do this on my own?

 You don’t.
 Getting through a divorce is best achieved by getting help.
-Reach out to neighbors, friends and family if you need help with your children or if you need emotional support.
+Reach out to neighbors, friends, and family if you need help with your children or if you need emotional support.
 Meet with a couple of attorneys to pick one you feel will best represent you.
-Call a Certified Divorce Financial Analyst (CDFA) to perform a financial analysis used by attorneys to reach an equitable financial settlement.
-Seek the help of a counselor if you or your child(ren) need therapy to get through this trying time.
+Call us, speak with Carol Khouri who has worked as a Certified Divorce Financial Analyst (CDFA) for 15 years.
+Carol can perform a financial analysis and work in tandem with your attorney to help you each an equitable financial settlement in your divorce.
+Also, seek the help of a counselor if you or your child(ren) need therapy to get through this trying time.

 Do I need to go back to work?

 While going back to work can be daunting to some and rewarding to others, the best advice we can give you is to assess your goals, and what is truly meaningful to you.
 With over 25 years’ experience helping people optimize and manage their resources, we will evaluate your goals and your ability to achieve them.

 Sometimes keeping the home is not always the best option.
 A full assessment of your cash flow is necessary to determine if you can afford to keep the home.
 We want to give you the confidence you need to know you are making the right decision.

 - Do take some time out for yourself.

 - Do get some sleep – this might be the hardest thing to do!

 - Don’t argue or criticize your spouse in front of the children.